htmfilho/htmfilho.github.io/_posts/2021/2021-01-21-azure-function-golang-2.md

     /local.settings.json
     /.vscode/extensions.json

 `host.json` configures the app on Azure and `local.settings.json` stores settings used by the app and local development tools.
-The `.vscode/extensions.json` just prepares the project to be openned in VSCode with Azure extension.
+The `.vscode/extensions.json` just prepares the project to be opened in VSCode with Azure extension.
 The only file we need to change for the time being is `host.json`.
 Here it is:

 {% highlight json %}
 {